 Effective marketing always starts with knowing your audience.
 More than likely you’re targeting site selectors or C-suite executives.
 But is it evident from your site’s content who you’re trying to speak to?
 Which specific industries would be a good fit for your region?
 What would they need to see to consider your region when it comes time to relocate or expand?
 A manufacturer might be looking for available plots of land.
 While a tech-based employer might be more impressed with your talent pool.
 This level of specificity ensures you’re including the right information.
 Content, that appeals to your audience and shows off the most salient aspects of your region.

-2. How easily can they get to vital information?
+2. How easily can they get to vital economic development data?

 Making sure you include vital content on your site is one thing, but making it accessible is as important.
 Don’t waste all that hard work compiling and writing by making your audience hunt for the data they need.
 This is why designing a shallow structure is a key part of your website’s content strategy.
 When drawing out a sitemap for all the content on the site, make sure the key information is no more than 2 levels deep.
 In Winning Strategies in Economic Development Marketing, Robyn Dommer writes,